RitabrataDas343/i3_Ricing/README.md

 These key bindings can be altered in the _config_ file of i3.

-## Please change the directory to the images file given in Line 206 and 227 of config file to the image location of your respective wallpaper and lockscreen.
+#### Please change the directory to the images file given in Line 206 and 227 of config file to the image location of your respective wallpaper and lockscreen.
+Lockscreen only supports _.png_ files